quii/learn-go-with-tests/maps.md

 ```

 This function looks almost identical to `Add` except we switched when we update
-the `dict` and when we return an error.
+the `dictionary` and when we return an error.

 ### Note on declaring a new error for Update